PollardsEtFilles/spikes/dockerpython/README.md

 The purpose of this project is to demonstrate how to:
 * use Docker for writing and testing Python code
 * create Python modules with appropriate package naming conventions
+* use setup.py to specify module dependencies
 * upload a Python module to a pypi server
 * write BDD tests using Python Behave
 * write BDD tests using Python pytest
-* run tests in a docker container using gradle
+* run tests with docker compose using gradle
-* run tests in docker compose
-* visualise the test results in Intellij's Idea's test runner

 As a side benefit it allows PEF to evaluate which BDD framework is appropriate for their tests.